Can I be a radio host without a degree?

 - Post Graduate Diploma in Radio and Broadcast Management (PGDRBM)

-What qualifications do you need to be a Radio DJ?
+What GCSEs do you need to be a radio presenter?